jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/General.md

 Thank you for your interest in Enigma.
 You are about to learn about a program that calculates charts and also supports several types of research into astrology.

 You can use it for your astrological calculations.
-Enigma is accurate and calculates fast, it will produce a chart wheel and perform the most important analysis.
+Enigma is accurate and calculates fast, it will produce a chart wheel, perform the most important analysis and supports several progressive techniques.

 The program also supports several types of research: counting aspects, occupied midpoints, declinations and more.
 And it generates control groups so that you can cancel out artefacts.

-Several other releases will follow, and each new release will add more functionality.

 Enigma is free: you do not have to pay for it.
 And Enigma is open source: I published all code, and anybody can download it.
 Programmers that want to use my code can do so freely, but only if their own software is also open source.

+The next release of Enigma will be very different.
+I want to support multiple platforms; not just Windows but also Linux, Mac, Android and iOs.
+This requires using other programming languages and a lot of effort for the conversion.
+This will take considerable time.

-I hope you enjoy the program!
+In the mean time, I hope you enjoy the current version of Enigma!

 Jan Kampherbeek.